-Moving onto the side dishes, we went with the Polenta & Feta Fries, which comes with a side of mint & dill yoghurt.
+Moving onto the side dishes, we went with the Polenta & Feta Fries, served with a side of mint & dill yoghurt.
 We really enjoyed this one and wished there were more!
-They were perfectly golden and crispy on the outside, and deliciously mushy on the inside.
+They were perfectly golden & crispy on the outside and deliciously mushy on the inside.
 The flavours were perfect – light and savoury but with a mild cheesy touch.

 Orez CERU (Arabic scented rice) (£5)

-We also had the Arabic fried rice, which came very heavily scented with cinnamon.
-It is also laced with crispy onions and sultanas, which added a subtle sweetness to the dish.
-It was generally fragrant and perfumy to taste but it’s not a flavour that we are particularly used to, hence not head over heels about it.
-But it’s a decent side dish all in all!
+For sides, we also had the Arabic fried rice, which came very heavily scented with cinnamon.
+It was also laced with crispy onions and sultanas, which added a subtle sweetness to the dish.
+It was generally fragrant and perfumy to taste but it’s not a flavour that we’re particularly used to, hence not head over heels about it.
+But, all in all, it’s still a decent side dish.

 Flavours of Baklava Ice Cream (£7.5)

 Last but not least, desserts.
 We had the Flavours of Baklava Ice Cream – so not a baklava ice cream but baklava flavours in the form of ice cream.
 Essentially, it is cardamom ice cream with nut brittle and burnt honey caramel.
 The ice cream was absolutely delicious and was perfectly creamy and velvety to taste.
 The burnt honey caramel chunks were quite an addictive munch.
 They were almost like candies but better.
 With a light dust of pistachios on top, it added great texture to the ice cream.
 We absolutely loved it.